justdance/learn-rails/README.md

 Learning Rails
 ==

-Learning Ruby on Rails with a Learn Ruby on Rails book by Daniel Kehoe.
+Learning Ruby on Rails with a Learn Ruby on Rails book by Daniel Kehoe!